glitchassassin/screeps-sheep/README.md

 # Screeps Sheep

 Screeps Sheep is an NPC bot that provides alternative ways to score!
-The Sheep will flee from enemy creeps in a predictable way - use this to herd the Sheep back to your room.
-If you succeed, you score points, visible in the Sheep's public segment #1!
+The Sheep will normally move slowly, but will flee from enemy creeps in a predictable way - use this to corral the Sheep and herd them back to your room.
+If you succesfully herd the Sheep back to one of your spawns, you score points, visible in the Sheep's public segment #0!

-## TODO

-- [x] Implement sheep fleeing behavior
-- [x] Handle fleeing at room edges
-- [ ] Report player scores